Kristen McCollum

 College affiliation: Jesus College

-Kristen is a DPhil student in Migration Studies and a Grand Union DTP Scholar with an Advanced Quantitative Methods award.
-Her research interests include experimental and non-experimental program evaluation methods in humanitarian contexts, and particularly the role of social networks in supporting the well-being of individuals experiencing displacement.
-She is currently working with the World Food Programme to coordinate a set of experimental impact evaluations to improve programming in conflict- and crisis-affected settings.
+Kristen is a Grand Union DTP Scholar with an Advanced Quantitative Methods award.
+Broadly, her research interests include experimental and quasi-experimental program evaluation methods in humanitarian contexts, and her DPhil explores the role of social networks in supporting the well-being of individuals experiencing displacement.
+For the 2024/2025 academic year, she is a teaching assistant for two core courses of the MSc in Migration Studies: Migration and the Economy and Quantitative Methods.

 Previously, Kristen has conducted research with the International Initiative for Impact Evaluation (3ie), Oxfam, and the International Fund for Agricultural Development (IFAD).
-She holds an MSc in Impact Evaluation for International Development from the University of East Anglia, and a BA in Sociology with Mathematics from Southwestern University in Texas.
+She holds an MSc in Impact Evaluation for International Development from the University of East Anglia and a BA in Sociology with Mathematics from Southwestern University in Texas.

 Measuring social cohesion in contexts of displacement: do researchers agree?